 Alonso spared a thought for Jose Froilan Gonzalez, who passed away recently.
 The Argentinian, known as the Pampas Bull, won Ferrari’s first F1 World Championship race at Silverstone back in 1951

 “Sad news for Ferrari and the motorsport family.
 I remember after winning the race I spoke to [Gonzalez] on the telephone after the podium ceremony.
 At the time we dedicated that win to him, so this weekend, it would be nice to dedicate it again to his family - it will be great to do a good job for him and all Ferrari fans.”
-(Apex)
+(GP247)

 Subbed by AJN.